Decidability of the Brinkmann Problems for endomorphisms of the free group: Acknowledgements

 The first author is funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the projects UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).

-The second author acknowledges support from the Spanish \emph{Agencia Estatal de Investigación} through grant MTM2017-82740-P (AEI/ FEDER, UE), as well as from the \emph{Universitat Politècnica de Catalunya} in the form of a ``María Zambrano'' scholarship.
+The second author acknowledges support from the Spanish Agencia Estatal de Investigación through grant PID2021-126851NB-I00 (AEI/ FEDER, UE), as well as from the Universitat Politècnica de Catalunya in the form of a ``María Zambrano'' scholarship.

 \Addresses